What you need to know

 Continuing Education wants to know what you think about our courses.
-Your course lecturer should distribute evaluation forms at the end of each course but you can also email us at anytime with your feedback, comments and suggestions.
+We will ask you for feedback on each course but you can also email us at anytime with your feedback, comments and suggestions.

 You may find the following documents useful, but also use the links in the left-hand margin to explore other important University websites: